 Good afternoon.
-My name is Jennifer Homendy, and I’m a Board Member with the National Transportation Safety Board (NTSB).
-The NTSB is an independent federal agency charged by Congress with investigating all civil aviation accidents in the United States and significant crashes in other modes of transportation.
-We issue those recommendations to federal, state, local, and other entities to improve safety and to prevent future crashes, deaths, and injuries.
+My name is Jennifer Homendy, and I’m a Board Member with the National Transportation Safety Board.
+The NTSB is an independent federal agency charged by Congress with investigating traffic crashes, determining probable causes, and issuing recommendations to improve safety.
+We issue those recommendations to federal, state, local, and other entities to prevent future crashes, deaths, and injuries.

 Let me first say, on behalf of the NTSB, I’d like to extend our deepest condolences to the Abbas family and other families who have experienced the devastating consequences of an impaired driving crash.